Some terminology in education can be confusing. Here is some help to clarify some key terms.

 Terms are listed in alphabetical order.

 Assessments: An assessment of your child requires your permission, usually in writing.
-An assessment may involve: an observation of your child in class, a review of your child's work as well as school (see 'OSR') and medical records, the administration of individual tests, and interview with parents and teachers.
+An assessment may involve an observation of your child in class, a review of your child's work as well as school (see 'OSR') and medical records, the administration of individual tests, and an interview with parents and teachers.
 A report is written summarizing the findings with recommendations for programming strategies, further intervention or for referral to the Identification and Placement Review Committee (IPRC).
 Parents receive a copy of the report (if requested), and, as well, a copy is placed in your child's school RECORD (OSR).
 The types of assessments that may be completed include speech-language pathology, psychology and educational.

 Bill 82: This law, introduced in 1980 in Ontario, requires school boards to provide special education programs.
 It is now known as the Education Amendment Act and is part of the Education Act, which governs all education in Ontario.
 Under the Act, all school boards must provide or purchase special education programs and services for all school age children regardless of exceptionality.